-For a few years now, white transitional kitchens have been ruling the design world, to the point that many high-end kitchens (not to mention interior design magazine spreads) have gotten yawn-inducingly similar.
-But as with this year’s pushback against white bathrooms, 2019 is definitely shaping up to be the year homeowners start to add a little personality to those white kitchens.
-While a lot of fundamentals this year are staying the same (L-shaped transitional kitchens with shaker-style cabinets and stainless steel appliances), the biggest kitchen trends this year involve adding colors, patterns, and little signature DIY touches to help set your kitchen apart from everyone else’s.
+For a few years now, white transitional kitchens have been ruling the design world.
+It’s gotten to the point that many high-end kitchens (not to mention interior design magazine spreads) have gotten yawn-inducingly similar.
+But as with the pushback against white bathrooms, this year homeowners are looking to add personality to their white kitchens.
+A lot of fundamentals this year are staying the same; expect more L-shaped transitional kitchens with shaker-style cabinets and stainless steel appliances.
+But the biggest 2019 kitchen trends involve adding colors, patterns, and signature DIY touches to help set your kitchen apart.

 Bigger, Bolder, Full-Height Graphic Backsplashes